Gorushi/druglit-summarizer/README.md

 DrugLit Summarizer is a tool that uses the [google/pegasus-pubmed] model to concisely summarize drug-related papers and literature.
 This project helps users quickly grasp large amounts of medical information and extract key insights.

 ## ✨ Key Features
-- drug name normalization (with RxNorm)
+- Drug name normalization (with RxNorm)
+- Recent search history
 ## 💻 Getting Started